Quick Answer

 Motion represents the physical training stimulus.

-Exercise challenges the body and creates the opportunity for adaptation.
+Training challenges the body and creates the opportunity for adaptation.
+But without enough energy intake, the body may struggle to:

-- recover between training sessions
+- recover between sessions

 Why Is Nutrition Important for Athletes?

-- reducing power output
+- reduced power output

 How the Body Produces Energy for Exercise